telerik/reporting-docs/designing-reports/report-structure/textbox.md

 Information on using the expression editor is available in the [Edit Expression Dialog]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/edit-expression-dialog%}) article.

->note Pressing the Enter key inserts a new line in the expression.
+> Pressing the Enter key inserts a new line in the expression.
 Enclose the new line within double quotes ("") to              insert a new line in the string resulting from the evaluated expression.